 What’s your personal motto for life?

 If life gives you lemons, make margaritas!
 Or is that limes??
-Make some sort of fun alcoholic beverage with cocktail umbrella in it!
+Make some sort of fun alcoholic beverage with a cocktail umbrella in it!

 Did you enjoy this article?
 Share it with your colleagues now on Twitter, LinkedIn, Facebook or Google+.